 Digestion and gut health can be complicated, but there are a few simple steps you can take to improve your digestion right now… even if dinner’s almost ready!

-Digestion is soooooo important to your body’s overall health and well-being.
+Proper digestion is soooo important to your body’s overall health and wellbeing.

-Luckily, there are 3 simple ways to improve your digestion ASAP.
+Luckily, there are some really simple ways to boost digestion and improve gut health.

-You can employ them at your next meal… even if the kitchen timer is going off right now.
+You can start using them during your next meal… even if the kitchen timer is going off right now.

 1. Take a deep breath and relax.

 What the heck does that mean?